Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories: Exact Post-Newtonian parameters in Bergmann-Wagoner-Nordtvedt theory

-This is important because the Tolman-Oppeheimer-Volkoff metric does not use the same radial coordinates than the one used by \cite{chauvineau:2024prd}.
+This is important because the Tolman-Oppeheimer-Volkoff metric does not use the same radial coordinate as \cite{chauvineau:2024prd}.
 Hence, this invariance is a necessary property in order to be able to inject the Tolman-Oppeheimer-Volkoff numerical evaluations of the various quantities in the analytical expressions provided in \cite{chauvineau:2024prd}---summarized in Sec. \ref{sec:sumChauvineau}.